-Out top tip would be never to use a rolling pin as this will squeeze any gas out of the dough and burst any bubbles created.
+The top tip would be never to use a rolling pin, as this will squeeze any gas out of the dough and burst any bubbles.

 Baking The Pizza In A Hot Pizza Oven

-We hope by reading this article you’ve now got a solid understanding of what a pizza cornicione is and more importantly, how to make one next time it’s your turn to host the pizza party!
+By reading this article, we hope you’ve understood what a pizza cornicione is and, more importantly, how to make one next time it’s your turn to host the pizza party!

 You’ll be sure to impress your friends if you master the perfect cornicione, especially with the addition of the leopard pattern on top.